Block party: United Kingdom

-United States
+United States and Canada

-Block parties are reported as a World War I innovation originating from the East Side of New York City, where an entire block was insulated and patriotic songs sung and a parade held to honor the members of that block who had gone off to war.
+Block parties are popular in both the United States and Canada, and are reported as a World War I innovation originating from the East Side of New York City, where an entire block was insulated and patriotic songs sung, and a parade held to honor the members of that block who had gone off to war.
 Traditionally, many inner city block parties were actually held illegally, because they did not file for an event permit from the local authorities.
 However, police turned a blind eye to them.

 In the United States, block parties usually occur on holidays such as Independence Day and Memorial Day.
-Some towns may also have an annual block party.
+In Canada block parties are common on Canada Day and Victoria Day.
+Some towns may also have a yearly block party.

-Block parties gained popularity in the United States during the 1970s, particularly within the hip hop community.
-Block parties were often held outdoors and power for the DJ's sound system was taken illegally from streetlights, as referenced in the song "South Bronx" by KRS-One.
+Block parties gained popularity in North America during the 1970s, particularly within the hip hop community in the United States.
+Block parties were usually outside on the street, and the DJs powered their sound systems using streetlights, as referenced in the song "South Bronx" by KRS-One.
+They became an integral part of urban North American life, fostering local identity and creating a sense of belonging among residents and within the neighborhood.
+These gatherings provided opportunities for residents to socialize, share food, and enjoy music in public spaces.

-Sometimes, the occasion may be a theme such as a recent popular film or "welcome to our town" for a new family.
-Often block parties involve barbecues and lawn games such as Simon Says, karaoke, and group dancing such as the Electric Slide, the Macarena or line dancing.
-In many small towns, the local fire department may also participate in the party, bringing out trucks that they display for show.
+Sometimes, the occasion may be a theme, such as a recent popular film or "welcome to our town" for a new family.
+Often block parties involve barbecues and lawn games such as Simon says, karaoke, and group dancing such as the electric slide, the Macarena, or line dancing.
+In many small towns, local firefighters may also participate in the party, bringing out trucks that are displayed for show.

+Legal and Permitting

+Block parties, while often seen as informal neighborhood events, generally require legal permissions and compliance to local regulations, especially when held in public spaces.
+The requirements for permits and approvals vary by region, but key aspects of the permitting process include fees, alcohol permits, health and safety regulations, traffic control, noise control, and the actual permit application.

+In many locations, organizing a block party requires submitting a formal application to local authorities, such as city or town councils.
+The application typically asks for details regarding the event, such as its location, duration, purpose, and expected number of attendees.
+Local governments review these details to ensure that the event complies with public safety and community regulations.
+A Permit may be required for various reasons, including road closures, noise control, and security measures.
+Authorities may also set specific conditions, such as the hours during which the event can occur or limits on the amount of space used.